-In March of this year, the University of Michigan Radiology Department took the lead in facilitating appropriate physical distancing of residents from other Departmental staff from one another as soon as it became apparent that there were COVID-19 patients in the state.
+In March of 2020, the University of Michigan Radiology Department took the lead in facilitating appropriate physical distancing of residents from other Departmental staff from one another as soon as it became apparent that there were COVID-19 patients in the state.
 This began more than one week prior to the state announced stay at home order.
 A decision was made to reduce the resident footprint to as great an extent as possible during this crisis.
 While this admittedly represented a reduction in on-site teaching, the Department believes that the health and safety of its trainees is of paramount importance.

 Residents were encouraged to learn from home during this time period.
 The two daily 45-minute noon teaching conferences were maintained, but given remotely.
 The vast majority of the 60-minute subspecialty conferences and tumor board conferences were also given, but changed to being virtual, as well.